-The BMCT consists of 68 questions that are asked within a 30 minute time period.
-These questions are strictly related to mechanical concepts, and contain very little mathematics or reading comprehension questions.
-The BMCT has been in use for over 50 years, and is available in two main versions- Form S, and Form T. The BMCT is primarily used in trades such as automotive mechanics, welders, and professional truck drivers.
+The BMCT consists of 68 questions you will have to answer within 30 minutes.
+These items are strictly related to mechanical concepts and contain very little mathematics or reading comprehension questions.
+The BMCT has been in use for over 50 years and is available in two main versions- Form S and Form T. The BMCT is primarily used in trades such as automotive mechanics, welders, and professional truck drivers.

-The WTMA consists of 60 questions that are asked within a 30 minute time period, very similar to the BMCT.
+The WTMA consists of 60 questions that are asked within a 30 minute period, very similar to the BMCT.
 However, studies have shown that the WTMA does not have a racial or gender bias- something that researchers have suspected present in the BMCT.
-For modern employers, this is a major concern, because discrimination lawsuits are very common in today's modern world.
+For new employers, this is a significant concern, because discrimination lawsuits are widespread in today's modern world.
 Questions on the WTMA are worded in simple English (also available in Spanish), reportedly at a 6th grade level of comprehension.
 The WTMA, like the BMCT, is used in mechanically-intensive trades such as mechanics, welders, and by some automotive engineering facilities.

-Too often, employers will decide on a job opening based on someone's formal school experience, instead of focusing on how they think, and solve new problems.
-Now that employers use mechanical reasoning tests, they are able to select better technicians and mechanics for positions, instead of blindly hiring someone with a degree or certification.
+Too often, employers will decide on a job opening based on someone's formal school experience, instead of focusing on how they think and solve new problems.
+Now that employers use mechanical reasoning tests, they can select better technicians and mechanics for positions, instead of blindly hiring someone with a degree or certification.